 However, we have also been clear about some of the group’s challenges such as geographical limitations to young people’s participation, how to recognise members’ contributions and how a group like CASCADE Voices is, and should be funded and valued by institutions such as Universities.

-We hope that this chapter, with its concrete examples, and discussion of the strengths and challenges we have encountered is helpful to anyone thinking about young people’s participation in research, policy or in any decision-making context.
+We hope that this chapter, with its concrete examples, and discussion of the strengths and challenges we have encountered is helpful to anyone thinking about young people.